sanketrs/human-face-mask-detection-deep-learning/README.md

-# human-face-mask-detection-deep-learning-python
+# Human Face Mask Detection with Deep Learning in Python Programming
-This project is about detection of Face Mask with Python, OpenCV and MobileNet using Transfer Learning in Deep Neural Networks.
+This project is about detection of Face Mask with Python, NumPy, OpenCV and MobileNet using Transfer Learning in Deep Neural Networks.